LivePersonInc/developer-center/pages/documents/RichMessaging/Structured Content/Introduction to Structured Content.md

 Most conversations involve plain text, like what you are reading now.
 However, sometimes you may want to send content (images, buttons, maps, etc) to a consumer in a more clear, rich, and _structured_ format.
 This _structured content_ is persistent in the conversation history and customizable to suit various needs to promote specific content.

+[Cale-insert picture here instead of just descirbing in text.
+Eitan from our team can provide you the graphics as needed (should already have some exaples ready)]

 For example, rather than sending an address to a location, you can send a picture of the location on a map that links to a map application such as Google Maps.
 In order to achieve this behavior, you must send information in a structured format that can be interpreted and rendered.
 The most common format is JSON (Javascript Object Notation).
 So, rather than sending to a consumer the text `1234 Hollywood Boulevard, Los Angeles, CA`, you would send the address in JSON format like below:

 ```json